dstsimokha/covid-news/README.md

 # covid-news
-Unviersity project on analysing news media in Russia before COVID-19 and in the pandemic period
+University project on analysing news media in Russia before COVID-19 and in the pandemic period

+Here will be description on how to (re)use code for scraping and analysing news.